Best Family-Friendly Restaurants with Play Areas in...

 Cleanliness and Safety Protocols

 It's always wise to use hand sanitizer, a practice encouraged by BC CDC health information on preventing illness.
-At all venues, checking the play area yourself upon arrival is a good habit.

 Menu Options for Kids and Adults